Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/register-application.md

         - DelegatedPermissionGrant.ReadWrite.All
 1. If you have opted for Smart on FHIR with B2C then Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this and the client id for testing SMART on FHIR using Postman.
 1. If you have opted for Smart on FHIR with B2C, you will need to update the Identity Provider settings.
-Please refer to [Step 6](./deployment.md/#6-identity-provider-configuration-for-smart-on-fhir-with-b2c) in the deployment document for instructions on how to do this.
+Please refer to [Step 8](./deployment.md/#8-identity-provider-configuration) in the deployment document for instructions on how to do this.
+1. If you have opted for Microsoft Entra ID, then follow all instructions on [this page](./ad-apps/set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.